Shuruqa/fuzzy-guacamole/README.md

 ### Contribution
 - The design has been developed by Rakesh Kumar
-- Hat off to Anand Yadav-- username account: anandy075,  for the support.
+- Hat off to Anand Yadav-- @anandy075 for the support.